Skip to main content

 Checkpoint Sharding

-A 175B model checkpoint in BF16 with Adam optimizer state is roughly 1.4 TB.
-A 405B checkpoint is over 3 TB.
+A 175B model's training state in BF16 with mixed-precision Adam optimizer state (BF16 weights + FP32 master + m + v ≈ 14 bytes/param) is roughly 2.45 TB.
+A 405B checkpoint is around 5.7 TB.
+(Gradients are typically not persisted; they are reproduced from the next forward + backward.)
 Saving these with naive torch.save from rank 0 takes minutes, blocks the training step, and depends on rank 0's connection to storage.
 Sharded checkpointing makes every rank write its own slice in parallel, so the wall-clock cost drops from minutes to seconds.

 What gets sharded